nick-keller/lodasync/README.md

 ```

 ## Design principles
-This library is developed with a few principles in mind.
+This library is developed with a few design principles in mind that should
+provide the best developer experience possible while keeping performance at a
+top priority.

+It is recommended that you go through this list to completely
+understand how Lodasync works and how to use it efficiently.

 ### Curried parameters
-All methods are curried so you can write:
+Currying is a popular technique in functional programming, it let's you to
+interchangeably write:
 ```js
 await reduceAsync(callback, initialValue, collection) await reduceAsync(callback, initialValue)(collection)